 Replacing your boiler

-Boilers account for around 55% of what you spend in a year on energy bills, so an efficient boiler makes a big difference.
+Boilers account for around 55 per cent of what you spend in a year on energy bills, so an efficient boiler makes a big difference.

 This will depend on how old and inefficient your existing boiler is.